 The first two sets of experiments assume no predictability in the training period.
-As discussed in Section 3.4, our procedure can still be used for detecting predictive regimes during the monitoring period if predictability exists during the training period, although the FPR and power of the procedure could be affected.
+As discussed in section 3.4, our procedure can still be used for detecting predictive regimes during the monitoring period if predictability exists during the training period, although the FPR and power of the procedure could be affected.
 If our procedure is applied to data where a regime of positive predictability exists in the DGP during the training period, both the largest value of $\tau{e,m}$ over the training period, and the longest contiguous sequence of right-tailed $\tau{e,m}$ exceedances over the training period, are likely to be larger than the values obtained if the DGP had contained no predictability over the training period but was otherwise identical.
 It follows straightforwardly in this case that the power of our procedures to detect a predictive regime over the monitoring period (and also the empirical FPRs) will be reduced relative to the case of no predictability over the training period.

 The third and fourth sets of experiments investigate this issue in more detail.
-In these experiments we repeat the first two sets of experiments again using the DGP given by Equations 1-3, but in addition to the original predictive regime at locations (a)-(e), an earlier predictive regime is imposed in the DGP during the relevant training periods.
-Specifically, the full DGP for each set of experiments contains two predictive regimes (i.e., we set n = 2 in Equation 1), where the first predictive regime is set to occur during the training period at $t = \lfloor T^/2 \rfloor + 1$, and we set $m_1 = 15$ and $\beta_1 = 0.25$ (hence the associated predictive regime in the training period continues for 15 observations).
-The second predictive regime, m_2 , and the strength of the predictability, β_2 , are set to the same values as the relevant parameters in the first two sets of experiments (m_1 and β_1 , respectively).
-Note that in the third and fourth sets of experiments the predictive regime in the training period, since short predictive regimes in the training period, since short predictive regimes are more difficult to identify than long predictive regimes.
-If a long predictive regime exists over the initial training period chosen by a researcher using our procedures, then it is more likely that the researcher would be aware of its presence (e.g., via a preliminary analysis of the data).
+In these experiments we repeat the first two sets of experiments again using the DGP given by (1)-(3), but in addition to the original predictive regime at locations (a)-(e), an earlier predictive regime is imposed in the DGP during the relevant training periods.
+Specifically, the full DGP for each set of experiments contains two predictive regimes (i.e. we set n = 2 in (1)), where the first predictive regime is set to occur during the training period at $t = |T^/2| + 1$, and we set $m_1 = 15$ and $\beta_1 = 0.25$ (hence the associated predictive regime in the training period continues for 15 observations).
+The second predictive regime mirrors the original predictive regime in the first two sets of experiments.
+The length of this second regime, m_2 , and the strength of the predictability, β_2 , are set to the same values as the relevant parameters in the first two sets of experiments (m_1 and β_1 , respectively).
+Note that in the third and fourth sets of experiments the predictive regime in the training period is relatively short (being half the length of the predictive regime in the monitoring period for first two sets of experiments).
+It is particularly important to assess the finite sample performance of our procedures when there is a short predictive regime in the training period, since short predictive regimes are more difficult to identify than long predictive regimes.
+If a long predictive regime exists over the initial training period chosen by a researcher using our procedures, then it is more likely that the researcher would be aware of its presence (e.g. via a preliminary analysis of the data).

-4.1 | Main results
+4.1 Main Results

-The results from the first set of experiments are given in Figure 2, which, as with Figures 3-5, graphs the empirical frequencies with which at least one predictive regime is signaled by our monitoring procedures MAX (solid and dotted red lines) and SEQ (solid and dotted blue lines) when run across the whole monitoring period under consideration.
-Recall that the end of the monitoring period for the set of experiments relating to Figure 2 is chosen using Equation 9 to be such that $\alpha = 0.10$.
-Therefore, when $\beta_1 = 0$ we would expect the simulated predictive regime detection frequencies of our procedures to be close to 0.10.
-It can be seen that each of the curves reported in Figure 2 indeed starts from approximately 0.10.
-For both the MAX and SEQ procedures, when the predictive regime starts before or at the same time as the start of monitoring (cases (a)-(c)), power rises rapidly with β_1 .
-When the predictive regime starts after the start of monitoring (cases (d)-(e)), a higher proportion of the subsamples used when computing $\tau{e,m}$ will be data from the period of the DGP when no predictability exists.
-Furthermore, in these two cases monitoring ends shortly after the predictive regime starts (e.g., for case (e), monitoring ends 11 observations after the predictive regime starts).
-Therefore, as expected, for both procedures power rises with β_1 at a lower rate than for cases (a)-(c) and ultimately flattens out at a lower value.
+The results from the first set of experiments are given in Figure 2 which, as with Figures 3-5, graphs the empirical frequencies with which at least one predictive regime is signalled by our monitoring procedures MAX (solid and dotted red lines) and SEQ (solid and dotted blue lines) when run across the whole monitoring period under consideration.
+Recall that the end of the monitoring period for the set of experiments relating to Figure 2 is chosen using (9) to be such that $\alpha = 0.10$.
+Therefore, when $\beta_1 = 0$ we would expect the simulated predictive regime detection